Jakarta–Cikampek II South Toll Road

-Jakarta-Cikampek II South Toll Road is an under-construction toll road which connects Jakarta Outer Ring Road at Jatiasih and Purbaleunyi Toll Road at Sadang in Java, Indonesia.
+Jakarta-Cikampek II South Toll Road is an under-construction controlled-access toll road which connects Jakarta Outer Ring Road at Jatiasih and Purbaleunyi Toll Road at Sadang in Java, Indonesia.
 The goal of constructing this toll road is to reduce frequent congestion in Jakarta-Cikampek Toll Road, which will also serve as an alternative route from Jakarta to Bandung and vice versa.
-The toll road is 62 km long, and will have gates at Jatiasih, Bantar Gebang, Setu, Sukaragam, Taman Mekar, Kutanegara, and Sadang.
+The toll road is 62 km long, and will have gates at Jatiasih, Bantar Gebang, Setu, Tunggilis, Sukaragam, Taman Mekar, Kutanegara, and Sadang.
 The toll road is a complementary road for Trans-Java Toll Road, and is expected to be operational by 2024.